evrenesat/translate.js/README.md

 var options = {
     // These are the defaults:
-    debug: false, //[Boolean]: Logs missing translations to console and add "@@" around output if `true`.
+    debug: false,  //[Boolean]: Logs missing translations to console and add "@@" around output, if `true`.
+    array: false,  //[Boolean]: Returns translations with placeholder-replacements as Arrays, if `true`.
     pluralize: function(n,translKey){ return Math.abs(n); }  //[Function(count,translationKey)]: Provides a custom pluralization mapping function.
 }